PiCoPress/Sprexor/docs/other.md

 # Old versions
-_The old versions is not recommended to use._
+_The old versions are not recommended to use._

 **0.2.10** `2020.9.24`